What is Soldsie?

 500.com

-500.com Limited is a prominent online sports lottery service provider in China, offering a comprehensive suite of services and information.
-It was among the first companies approved to provide online lottery services in China.
+500.com Limited is a leading online sports lottery service provider in China, offering a comprehensive suite of online lottery services.
+It was among the first companies to provide online lottery services in China and is approved by the Ministry of Finance for online lottery sales.

 FundersClub

-FundersClub is an online venture capital firm that connects accredited investors with highly vetted startups, having funded over 410 startups and invested more than $185 million.
+FundersClub is an online venture capital firm that connects accredited investors with highly vetted startups, allowing them to diversify their investment portfolios.
+It has funded over 410 startups and invested more than $185 million.

 What's next for Soldsie?